agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	- impact of the rare chance which is 400 lives
 	- impact due to advocacy 50 lives (pure guess)
-	- impact due to a jobs paying greater than median acdemic salary of 108k, compounded at 4%, with inflation of 2% on the cost of a life (4k$), 20% donations and 10% hike every 5 years, for a period of 30 years, results in 243 people.
+	- impact due to a jobs paying greater than median academic salary of 108k, compounded at 4%, with inflation of 2% on the cost of a life (4k$), 20% donations and 10% hike every 5 years, for a period of 30 years, results in 243 people.